 Specific values are specified in this annex for the syntax elements general_profile_idc, general_tier_flag, and general_level_idc.
 All other values of profile_idc, general_tier_flag, and level_idc are reserved for future use by ITU-T | ISO/IEC.

-Weak conformance to future editions of this Recommendation | International Standard
+Conformance to future editions of this Recommendation | International Standard

-Each profile is known by four values of general_profile_idc.
-Video streams conforming to the constraints of a profile as defined in this Recommendation | International Standard is identified by a specific value of general_profile_idc.
+Each profile is known by four values of general_profile_idc that form a compatibility group.
+All values of general_profile_idc within a compatibility group permit the same subset of algorithmic features defined in this Recommendation | International Standard.
+Differing values of general_profile_idc within a compatibility group represent different applicable constraints.
+A video stream conforming to the constraints of a profile as defined by this Recommendation | International Standard is identified by a specific value of general_profile_idc.
 All other values of general_profile_idc that identify a profile are reserved for future use by ITU-T | ISO/IEC.

-A decoder that encounters a bitstream with a reserved value of general_profile_idc that identifies a known profile is not required to decode that video stream.
+A decoder that encounters a bitstream with a value of general_profile_idc that is marked as reserved for future use and identifies a known compatibility group is not required to decode that video stream.

 NOTE – Future editions of this Recommendation | International Standard that define an interpretation of a reserved general_profile_idc that identifies a known profile in this Recommendation | International Standard shall guarantee syntactic compatibility for decoders that comply with the profile in this Recommendation | International Standard.
 However, no such guarantee is provided as to the compatability of any constraints.